microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 A custom horizontal list control with a `ScrollView` in its control template jumps the horizontal offset by special values when processing the Left and Right Arrow keystrokes, for a FlipView-like experience.

-The ScrollBy method call has no visual effect when attempting to jump beyond the list control's extent.
+Both provided offsets are clamped by the ScrollBy method according to the content's extent.
+Thus the `ScrollView` will not jump to offsets beyond the boundaries of its content - instead it will jump to the clamped offsets.

 *`ScrollView` (new)*